domingogallardo/WABackupExtractor/README.md

-# WABackupViewer
+# WABackupExtractor

-`WABackupViewer` is a macOS command-line application, written in Swift, which allows you to backup and explore your WhatsApp chats.
+`WABackupExtractor` is a macOS command-line application, written in Swift, which allows you to backup and explore your WhatsApp chats.
 The application leverages the [`SwiftWABackupAPI`](https://github.com/domingogallardo/SwiftWABackupAPI), which we also developed and maintain.